ashblue/fluid-behavior-tree/README.md

 * Extendable, write your own custom re-usable nodes
 * Pre-built library of tasks to kickstart your AI
+* Tree visualizer to debug your trees at runtime
 * Heavily tested with TDD and unit tests
 * Tracks the last position of your behavior tree and restores it the next frame
 * Built for Unity (no integration overhead)